 A friend of mine asked me recently why he can’t get any decent enough exposures when shooting indoors sans flash.
 I am not a big fan of the built-in flash.

 So, curiously I asked him what he had been doing.
-He said, he had been trying to shoot portraits using his 18-105mm VR lens in the Programmed Auto Mode.
+He said he had been trying to shoot portraits using his 18-105mm VR lens in the Programmed Auto Mode.

 While there is nothing in the Programmed Auto mode that should not allow you to shoot good photos indoors, there are a few things that you should keep in mind if you have a similar problem.

-Related Post: Boudoir Photography Tips
+Related Post: Boudoir Photography History

 Move out of Programmed Auto Mode and Switch to Manual Mode